armory/docs/content/en/borealis/borealis-automate/cdaas-webhook-approval.md

 exclude_search: true
 no_list: true
 description: >
-  Integrate webhook-based approvals into your app deployment process.
+  Integrate webhook-based approvals into your Project Borealis app deployment process.
 ---

 ## When you should use webhook-based approvals